 American heavyweight Jarrell Miller says the week before he was flagged for three different banned substances, any drug test taken would have been clean.

-‘Big Baby’ has begun protesting his innocence despite initially admitting his guilt in the aftermath of his clash with Anthony Joshua falling apart.
+‘Big Baby’ has begun protesting his innocence despite initially admitting his guilt after he clashes with Anthony Joshua falling apart.

 Miller was due to face Joshua on June 1 in New York City.
-Andy Ruiz Jr. was then drafted in and claimed four world title belts and a multi-million dollar paycheck.
+Andy Ruiz Jr. was drafted and claimed four world title belts and a multi-million dollar paycheck.

-Now, as Miller prepares to make his comeback under Top Rank promoter Bob Arum, the undefeated puncher has spoken out.
+The undefeated puncher has spoken out as Miller prepares to comeback under Top Rank promoter Bob Arum.

 “I begged for a third test after the other drug compounds that came out – a week before, I was a clean guy,” Miller told BonusCodeBets.co.uk.

-Laying a big portion of the blame at the door of Joshua’s promoter Eddie Hearn, Miller says the Matchroom boss went directly to the press instead of getting his side first.
+Laying a significant portion of the blame at the door of Joshua’s promoter Eddie Hearn, Miller says the Matchroom boss went directly to the press instead of getting his side first.

-“When you don’t have a conversation with someone and they go straight to the camera like what Eddie did – it’s bad.
+“When you don’t have a conversation with someone, and they go straight to the camera as Eddie did – it’s bad.
 It makes the fighter look bad,” pointed out the 31-year-old.

-In a stunning twist, Jarrell Miller could now face Tyson Fury before Anthony Joshua if an agreement doesn’t come between Arum, Hearn and Frank Warren.
+In a stunning twist, Jarrell Miller could face Tyson Fury before Anthony Joshua if an agreement doesn’t come between Arum, Hearn, and Frank Warren.

 Fury is contracted to fight Deontay Wilder again.
-Whilst AJ has to battle Miller’s stablemate Kubrat Pulev.
+At the same time, AJ has to battle Miller’s stablemate Kubrat Pulev.